Reality TV Star Arrested for Decapitating Partner

 Story’s family released a statement through police expressing gratitude for the support they have received from law enforcement, emergency services, and the community.
 They described navigating an unimaginable loss and thanked those whose kindness and support have helped them through the ordeal.
 The family indicated this would be their only public statement and directed all further inquiries to the South Australia Police.

-Ian Parrott, South Australia Police assistant commissioner, acknowledged the complexity of the crime scene and indicated that many questions remain unanswered in the investigation.
+Ian Parrott, Assistant Commissioner of the South Australian Police, acknowledged the complexity of the crime scene and indicated that many questions remain unanswered in the investigation.
 He noted that understanding the exact nature of what occurred will require additional time, given the circumstances of the case.

 The investigation continues as police work to locate Story’s missing remains and piece together the events leading to his death.
 Authorities have emphasized the importance of recovering all of Story’s remains to provide closure for his family and allow them to proceed with funeral arrangements.